-Major Histocompatibility Complex (MHC) is a tightly linked cluster of genes present in every mammalian species.
+Major histocompatibility complex (MHC) is a tightly linked cluster of genes whose products are associated with intercellular recognition and self-non-self-discrimination.
+MHCs are present in every mammalian species.
 The MHC is referred to as the HLA complex in humans and the H-2 complex in mice.

 MHC Genes and Functions:

-It is a collection of genes within a long stretch of DNA on chromosome 6, which codes for 3 classes of molecules
+It is a collection of genes within a long stretch of DNA on chromosome 6, which codes for three classes of molecules

 - Class I MHC genes: encode glycoproteins expressed on the surface of nearly all nucleated cells; the major function of the class I gene product is presentation of peptide antigens to TC cells.